KC-7/life-hacks-v2/README.md

 - The confirmation page is styled similarly to the main page so the experience is pleasant for the site users.

+- The confimrmation page includes a nav bar, footer, buttons and background image that are all similar to the main home page.

 ### Social & App Section

 - The footer contains 2 divs which provide links for social media and app stores.
 The divs are displayed in 1 row on larger devices and 1 div per row on smaller devices.

+- The colours are inversed from the above sections, this is visually appealing and provides a clear distinction between the footer and above sections.

 ## Testing